 To educate rural homeowners about drinking water quality, the health risks associated with water contamination, and how to prevent further contamination,

-To provide funding opportunities for water quality testing and improvement, if necessary,
+To provide funding opportunities for community based water sampling projects,

-To help build capacity within rural communities to undertake water sampling, become knowledgeable about water testing, and learn how to identify potential contaminants within and outside the community.
+To help rural communities to undertake water sampling, become knowledgeable about water testing, and learn how to identify potential contaminants within and outside the community.

-To further these goals, we work to build capacity in rural Nova Scotian communities through a combination of resource sharing, well protection and water quality workshops, and community-wide water quality analysis programs.
+To further these goals, we work to build capacity in rural Nova Scotian communities through a resource sharing and events such as our annual Healthy Wells Day, Healthy Wells Workshops, and community-based water samplings programs.

 Fred Bonner, PGeo